 Range of Lightness

 Pete Devine is a longtime Yosemite dweller and the Conservancy’s resident naturalist.
-When not studying the fascinating world around him, Pete conducts outings in the park as one of our talented leaders—you can join them this winter and next year to photograph autumn scenery, snowshoe among sequoias, backpack to remote peaks and passes, and much more.
+When not studying the fascinating world around him, Pete conducts outings in the park as one of our talented leaders—you can join them for an Outdoor Adventure in any season to photograph autumn scenery, snowshoe among sequoias, backpack to remote peaks and passes, and much more.

 In the meantime, Pete offers insights into the park’s golden season, when the Sierra Nevada truly reflects its nickname: Range of Light.